 However, if the burglar knows more about your system than you do, they can take advantage of small flaws that could end up costing thousands of dollars due to damage and theft (or worse).

-After working at the largest alarm company in the nation, I saw that people who ended up unsatisfied with their protection, or ended up having to recover from a major loss due to break in, made some of these very simple, easy-to-miss mistakes.
+After working at the largest alarm company in the nation, I saw that people who ended up dissatisfied with their protection, or who ended up suffering a major loss due to a break-in, had made some of these very simple, easy-to-miss mistakes.

 6 Things You Should Know About Your Alarm System

 - Prolonged power outages can disable the system.

 - If there's no phone line, there's no signal.

 - Police response time varies.

 - Police investigation is sometimes a drive-by look-see.

 - Your alarm system has automatic codes.

 - Remote arming and disarming is convenient (for burglars).